 Overnighting on NI’s only inhabited island holds more than a touch of the Robinson Crusoe's.
 Stretching seven miles from tip to tip, Rathlin’s distinct L-shape lies just six miles from Ballycastle and 15 miles from Scotland’s Mull of Kintyre.

 Rathlin Island Ferry Ltd. operates several daily crossings connecting Rathlin with Ballycastle making it a very streamlined and affordable trip.
-Sailing time is 25mins on the passenger-only Rathlin Express and 45mins on the larger MV Canna which also carries a few vehicles – though, thankfully, tourist cars are not allowed on the island.
+Sailing time is 25mins on the passenger-only Rathlin Express and 45mins on the larger new Spirit of Rathlin which also carries a few vehicles – though, thankfully, tourist cars are not allowed on the island.

-The Manor House (t. (+44) (0)28 2076 3964, www.rathlinmanorhouse.co.uk) looms large on arrival at Church Bay.
-This beautiful late Georgian whitewashed dwelling is owned by the National Trust and run on a B&B basis.
-The views are, unsurprisingly, phenomenal, with its ten rooms fronting the harbour and looking out towards the NI 'mainland'.
+The Manor House looms large on arrival at Church Bay.
+This beautiful late Georgian whitewashed dwelling is owned by the National Trust and, following a seriously impressive revamp, is run by the exuberant Brian and Genevieve as the island's main accommodation and dining experience.